 The Base Frame

 If your HD is is 1500x1500mm or larger you will need to assemble a base frame for it.
 Please follow the included paper instructions in the base frame bag or click on the photo below.
 Please keep in mind that the 20x40mm extrusions should be orientated tall wise.
+If you have the 2700mm version the 1550mm front and rear base extrusions will have a profile size of 40x40mm and not 20x40mm.

 Y-Axis Extrusions (for 2500mm and 2700mm HDs only, skip if you have a smaller size)